chsxf/chsxf/_posts/2022-10-22-6-skview-render-resolution-content-scaling.md

 title: "Managing SKView Render Resolution Through Content Scaling"
 date: 2022-10-22 12:00:00 +0100
 image: /assets/posts/6/higher-lower-render-resolution.png
-excerpt: >
+description: >
   While working on the authoring tools for The Untitled Project, I realized that running the game at native Retina resolution was not possible on low-end GPUs.
 I needed a way to render the content of my SKView at a lower resolution.
 However, the documentation does not provide directions on this subject.
 In this post, I explain how I finally get to the solution and how to implement it.
 ---

 [SpriteKit](https://developer.apple.com/spritekit/), the Apple proprietary framework for 2D graphics rendering, is a wonderful tool.
 It is very efficient and makes it easy to create 2D animations or games for Apple devices.
 However, not being cross-platform mechanically reduces the size of the developer community, unless it is a [considered choice](/2022/03/19/3-the-untitled-project-why-apple-only.html).